 There are extensive steps involved in properly preparing your pool for painting.
 There are different procedures for previously painted surfaces as opposed to pool shells that do not have a previous coating.
-In both cases, a thorough high pressure cleaning is best using a heavy duty cleaner and degreaser such as Insl-x Citrus Based Cleaner.
-Previously painted pools will likely then require an abrasive sanding with the grit size dependant upon which paint is to be used.
-Bare masonry surfaces may require acid etching and metal surfaces may require a primer.
+In both cases, a thorough high pressure cleaning is best using a citrus based degreaser/cleaner.
+All glossy surfaces should be sanded to obtain adequate adhesion of the new pool paint.
+Bare masonry surfaces may require acid etching.
 Do not acid etch a previously painted surface.
 Consult the Technical Data Sheet for the Insl-x Pool Paint you'll be using for specific surface preparation steps.
 All data sheets can be found at www.insl-x.com.
 If the previous paint is blistering and peeling, or if there are more than 4 older layers of paint present, consideration should be given to complete removal of the old paint before repainting.